Poonam-Singh-Bagh/Archy-Tournament/README.md

 ## Requirements

-Installation process and Execution First, If you'are using Linux-based-OS, open your terminal and install the latest version of Python and npm by writing the following commands.
+Installation process and Execution First, If you'are using Linux-based-OS, open your terminal and install the latest version of Python by writing the following commands.
 This will install Python version-3.8.2 on your system.

 bash
 $ sudo apt install python3.8

-You can also check the version of Python and npm by writing, python3 -v and npm -v on the terminal respectively.
+You can also check the version of Python by writing, python3 -v on the terminal.

 Happy Coding :)